top of page

 IMG_3372.jpeg

-So, why exoplanets?
-I believe there is an infinite amount of knowledge that can be unlocked through the study of exoplanets.
-The fact that our planet is a rarity that sustains conscious life is fascinating and I would love to learn more about the numerous planets outside our solar system.
-Pertaining to exoplanets, the main focus of research I would love to take part in is on the planets’ atmospheres.
-I find this topic to be stimulating, and the obvious next step in uncovering the secrets to the universe.
+So, why space science?
+I believe there is an infinite amount of knowledge that can be unlocked through the study of space and habitability.
+The fact that our planet is a rarity that sustains conscious life is fascinating and I would love to learn more about the numerous possibilities for the presence of life in unusual environments.
+I find tackling problems for space exploration stimulating and fulfilling as these solutions in turn have positive outcomes for life on Earth.

 Read about my summer internship at Space Center Houston